-The force have identified that the budget needs to increase by £18.6m (7% increase) due to the impact of inflation, which are cost increases outside the direct control of West Mercia.
-This covers increases in pay of an assumed 3% in 2023/24 and also includes the impact of the higher than expected £1,900 (average 5%) pay award in 2022/23.
-In total this is an additional cost of £14.3m to employ the same officers and staff as in the previous budget.
-Non-pay inflation on all other relevant costs is assumed to be equivalent to CPI which is currently predicted to be 7.5% worth £2.1m, with the final £2.2m a result of a 90% increase in West Mercia's energy costs due to higher unit prices for energy and the impact of green taxes.
+The force identified that to deliver the same service levels as in previous years the budget would need to increase by $\pm 17.4m$ (6.7% increase) due to the impact of inflation, which are cost increases outside the direct control of West Mercia.
+This covers increases in pay of an assumed 2% in 2023/24 and also includes the impact of the higher than expected $\pm 1,900$ (average 5%) pay award in 2022/23.
+In total this is an additional cost of $\pm 13.1m$ to employ the same officers and staff as in the previous budget.
+Non-pay inflation on all other relevant costs is assumed to be equivalent to CPI which is currently predicted to be 7.5% worth $\pm 2.1m$, with the final $\pm 2.2m$ a result of a 90% increase in West Mercia's energy costs due to higher unit prices for energy and the impact of green taxes.

 On top of the pressures from inflation there are other factors which are recognised as increasing the budget to be able to maintain services.
-A total of £12.2m of these pressures have been identified.
+A total of £13.4m of these pressures have been identified.
 These include: